coder7475/MWC-Module-3-Modular-Workflow-and-Project-Setup-Basics/README.md

 ## Business Context:

-The project aims to develop a machine learning system that predicts individual income levels based on demographic and employment data
+The project aims to develop a machine learning system that predicts individual income levels based on demographic and employment data.

 The prediction boundary is set at $50,000 annually (binary classification problem).

 The solution will help in understanding socio-economic factors affecting income levels.